cinnabar723/cinnabar723.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/zakim.jpg"
+  image: "/images/buildings.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.
+I'm a current student at Columbia University with a background in both data analytics and accounting.

-Etc, etc, etc